Advisory from email@example.com:

 [-- Attachment #1 [details] --]

-Jonathan Rockway, a student in my Fall 2004 UNIX Security Holes course,
+Ariel Berkman, a student in my Fall 2004 UNIX Security Holes course, has

-has discovered a remotely exploitable security hole in NASM.
+discovered a remotely exploitable security hole in xine-lib.
 I'm

 publishing this notice, but all the discovery credits should be assigned

-You are at risk if you receive an asm file from an email message (or a
+You are at risk if you take a file from the web (or email or any other

-complete control over your account: he can read and modify your files,
+then has complete control over your account: he can read and modify your

 Proof of concept: On an x86 computer running FreeBSD 4.10, as root, type

-Then, as any user, save the file 22.S attached to this message, and type
+here.)
+Then save the file 20.avi attached to this message, and type

 with the unauthorized result that a file named EXPLOITED is created in

 the current directory.
-(I tested this with a 525-byte environment, as
+(I tested this with a 577-byte environment, as

 ---D. J. Bernstein, Associate Professor, Department of Mathematics,